MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/troubleshoot-data-corruption-and-disk-errors.md

 ### Information about Windows I/O stack architecture

 Windows I/O operation uses a layered architecture where device drivers are on a device stack.
 In a basic model, the top of the stack is the file system.
 The next is the volume manager, followed by the disk driver.
 The port and miniport drivers are at the bottom of the device stack.
 When an I/O request reaches the file system, it takes the block number of the file and translates it to an offset in the volume.
 Then, the volume manager translates the volume offset to a block number on the disk and passes the request to the disk driver.
-When the request reaches the disk driver, it will create a command descriptor block (CDB) that will be sent to the SCSI device.
-The disk driver imbeds the CDB into the SCSI_REQUEST_BLOCK (SRB) structure.
+When the request reaches the disk driver, it will create a command descriptor block (CDB) and send it to the SCSI device.
+The disk driver embeds the CDB into the SCSI_REQUEST_BLOCK (SRB) structure.
 This SRB is sent to the port driver as part of the I/O request packet (IRP).

 The port driver does most of the request processing.
 There are different port drivers depending on the architecture.
-For example, ATA port driver (*Ataport.sys*) and SCSI port driver (*Storport.sys*).
-Here are some responsibilities for a port driver:
+For example, the ATA port driver (*Ataport.sys*) and the SCSI port driver (*Storport.sys*).
+Here are some responsibilities of a port driver:

 - Providing timing services for requests.

-- Enforcing queue depth to make sure that a device doesn't have more requests that it can handle.
+- Enforcing queue depth to make sure that a device doesn't have more requests than it can handle.

-- Building scatter and gather arrays for data buffers.
+- Building "scatter" and "gather" arrays for data buffers.

-The port driver interfaces with the miniport driver.
-The miniport driver is designed by the hardware vendor to work with a specific adapter.
+The port driver interfaces with the miniport driver, and the miniport driver is designed by the hardware vendor to work with a specific adapter.
 It's responsible for taking requests from the port driver and sending them to the target logical unit number (LUN).
 The port driver calls the `HwStorStartIo()` function to send requests to the miniport driver, and the miniport driver will send the requests to the HBA driver so that they can be sent over the physical medium (Fibre or Ethernet) to the LUN.
-When the request is completed, the miniport driver will call the `StorPortNotification()` function with the `NotificationType` parameter which value is set to `RequestComplete`, along with a pointer to the completed SRB.
+When the request is completed, the miniport driver will call the `StorPortNotification()` function with the `NotificationType` parameter with a value set to `RequestComplete`, along with a pointer to the completed SRB.

-When a request is sent to the miniport driver, the Storport driver will put the request in a pending queue and it's timed.
+When a request is sent to the miniport driver, the Storport driver will put the request in a pending queue, and it's timed.
 When the request is completed, it's removed from this queue.

 The timing mechanism is simple.
-There's one timer per logical unit and it's initialized to `-1`.
+There's one timer per logical unit, and it's initialized to `-1`.
 When the first request is sent to the miniport driver, the timer is set to the timeout value in the SRB.
 The disk timeout value is a tunable parameter that is located under the following registry key:

 `HKLM\System\CurrentControlSet\Services\Disk\TimeOutValue`

 Some hardware vendors will tune this value to best match their hardware.
-Don't change this value without the guidance from your storage vendor.
+Don't change this value without guidance from your storage vendor.

 The timer is decremented once per second.
 When a request is completed, the timer is refreshed with the timeout value of the head request in the pending queue.
 Therefore, the timer will never go to zero as long as requests complete.
 If the timer goes to zero, it means that the device has stopped responding.
 For example, when the Storport driver logs Event ID 129, the Storport driver has to take corrective action by trying to reset the unit.
-When the unit is reset, all incomplete requests are completed with an error and they're retried.
-When the pending queue is cleared, the timer is set to `-1` that is the initial value.
+When the unit is reset, all incomplete requests are completed with an error, and they're retried.
+When the pending queue is cleared, the timer is set to `-1`, which is the initial value.

 Each SRB has a timer value set.
 When requests are completed, the queue timer is refreshed with the timeout value of the SRB at the head of the list.